-For metropolitan Washington families earning \$25,000, the overall average burden for the four major taxes as a percent of income is 7.7 percent.
-At the \$50,000 income level, the percentage increases to 9.6 percent.
-The average tax burden increases to 10.3 percent at the \$75,000 and \$100,000 income levels, and decreases to 10.1% at the \$150,000 income level.
-Taxes borne by the District of Columbia residents exceed these averages at all income levels except \$25,000 and \$50,000.
+For metropolitan Washington families earning \$25,000, the overall average burden for the four major taxes as a percent of income is 11.7 percent.
+At the \$50,000 income level, the percentage decreases to 9.0 percent.
+The average tax burden increases to 10.0 percent at the \$75,000 and \$100,000 income levels, and decreases to 9.9% at the \$150,000 income level.
+Taxes borne by the District of Columbia residents exceed these averages at the \$25,000 and \$150,000 income levels, and the \$100,000 income level.

-Bear in mind that the tax burdens are for a hypothetical family of four and that the calculations reflect one specific set of assumptions.
+Bear in mind that the tax burdens are for a hypothetical family of three and that the calculations reflect one specific set of assumptions.
 The income levels and housing values used do not represent an "average" family within each locale.
 This study defines a specified set of conditions and computes corresponding tax burdens in the various jurisdictions.
 In evaluating or interpreting these comparisons, consideration should be given to circumstances specific to each county or city in the metropolitan area, which may affect tax burdens.

-Part II presents a comparison of tax rates for the District of Columbia and selected area jurisdictions effective as of January 1, 2005.
+Part II presents a comparison of tax rates for the District of Columbia and selected area jurisdictions effective as of January 1, 2006.
 Tax rates are the tax levied per unit of value.
 Examples include the amount of tax levied against each \$100 of real property value or the percent of tax levied on each \$1 of sales.
 The tax rates in the District of Columbia, as shown in Part II, rank higher than those in the states of Maryland and Virginia in seven tax categories (individual income, cigarette, corporate income, sales and use, motor vehicle excise, motor vehicle registration fees, and deed recordation and transfer taxes).
 However, some Maryland and Virginia area jurisdictions levy a county or city tax in addition to the state rate shown in the table.